stracquadaniolab/pygna/docs/preprocessing.rst

                             name of the symbol column (default: 'Approved symbol')

-`generate-group-gmt` generates a gmt file of multiple setnames.
+`generate-group-gmt` generates a GMT file of multiple setnames.
 From the table file, it groups the names in the group_col (the column you want to use to group them) and prints the genes in the name_col.
 Set the descriptor according to your needs